Xbox Wireless Controller: Series 2

 Plans for a revised version of the Elite controller were leaked in January 2018, with a number of new features, including USB-C connector, and other hardware improvements such as three-level Hair Trigger Locks, adjustable tension for the thumbsticks, revised rubber grips, three user-defined profile settings, and Bluetooth connectivity, which had been introduced with the revised Xbox One S controller in 2016.

 At E3 2019, Microsoft announced they would begin taking pre-orders for the Xbox Elite Wireless Controller Series 2; the controller would be available starting on November 4, 2019.

 In general, accessories (such as the thumbsticks and paddles) are not interchangeable between the Series 2 and Series 1 Elite controllers.
 The case bundled with the Elite 2 included a removable charging dock (model 1924) for the controller's built-in battery and a pass-through to connect a USB-C cable with a port on the dock.

 Preorders for the Elite Series 2 Core controller were opened in September 2022 at a discounted price; the controller is the same as the Elite Series 2, but the plastic body and buttons of the Core version are white and the Core does not include the interchangeable thumbsticks and paddles accessories.
 The "Complete Component Pack" can be purchased separately, adding the carrying case, charging dock, and interchangeable accessories, which makes the Core + Component Pack equivalent to the standard Elite Series 2.
 Like the regular Elite 2, the face button centered between the View and Menu buttons is a profile select button, not the Capture/Share button on the standard Xbox Wireless Controller (2020 revision, model 1914).

 Codename Sebile

 Internal marketing materials for an unreleased revision of the controller, codenamed "Sebile", were leaked in court documents posted publicly with the 2022 FTC v.
 Microsoft lawsuit.
 This version would be publicly named Xbox Universal Controller, and was internally scheduled to launch in May 2024.
 Sebile's release had likely been delayed, according to official confirmation about "new controller options" coming in "Holiday 2024", meaning the Christmas of 2024.
 The Xbox Universal Controller would have been equipped with Bluetooth 5.2 and modular thumbsticks.
-In addition, it would have featured "precision haptic feedback" using voice-coil actuators and an accelerometer, which supports lift-to-wake functionality.
+In addition, it would have featured "precision haptic feedback" using voice coil actuators and an accelerometer, which would provide lift-to-wake functionality.

 Sebile would have been designed to promote sustainable practices by using more recycled materials and supporting easier disassembly and accessibility for repair; it also would have included a rechargeable battery that could be removed and replaced.